jnthnklvn/Login-Persistence/README.md

 At the AppBloc is every logical code to manage the SharedPreferences.

 We start defining a controller for de user.
-We also define de sink(to change the user), stream(to listen the changes) and a get for the user as follow below:
+We also define functions to return sink(to change the user), stream(to listen the changes) and value of the userController as follow below:
 ```
   final _userController = BehaviorSubject<UserModel>();